infinity202/minio-operator/readme-first.md

         telemetry:
           enabled: true
 ```
-5. When deployed login and create the default local file storage class  (it misses in k03s)
+5. When deployed login to Kubernetes management and create the default local file storage class  (it misses in k03s)
 ```
 apiVersion: storage.k8s.io/v1
 kind: StorageClass